KiwiKilian/eleventy-plugin-og-image/README.md

 ## Development Mode

-During development the OG image file name is the url slug of the page it's generated from.
-In production builds, a hash of the content will be used.
-You'll have to handle this yourself, if you pass a custom `getOutputFileSlug`.
+During development the OG image files are also copied into the `previewDir`, named by the url slug of the pages they are generated from.
+The `previewDir` will be deleted during a production build.

 ## Advanced Usage